jappeace/jappeaceApplication/content/mtl.md

 The example code will compile with these two additional instances.
-However we still don't know how to reinterpret this purely, and have introduced code duplication.
+However we still don't know how to reinterpret this purely, and we have introduced code duplication.
 This duplication can be removed with the default mechanism described in Alexis King her [blogpost](https://lexi-lambda.github.io/blog/2017/04/28/lifts-for-free-making-mtl-typeclasses-derivable/).